erickhun/blog/content/posts/investing-from-taiwan.md

 ### How about Crypto-currencies, Bitcoin, Ethereum?
  -->

-## Choice of a broker
+## Which broker should I chose?

-Interaractive Broker will allow you to access to those ETFs from Taiwan.
-The process is straight forward.
-Simply fill your information and wait few days before validation
+[**Interactive Brokers**](http://interactivebrokers.com/) (I'll call it IB) is the one I **highly recommend**.
+You'll access to all type of securities: ETFs, stocks and even currencies.
+It has the lowest fees to purchase them.
+It will also  allow you to access to the ETFs I've recommended earlier: IWDA and EIMI.

+The signup process is straight forward.
+Simply fill your informations in the signup page, and wait few days before validation.
+Make sure to fill your tax residence since it will could impact how tax could be taken directly by the broker.
+Also, [*be aware of the monthly fee if your orders don't generate at least USD 10 of fees per month*](https://www1.interactivebrokers.com/en/index.php?f=4969).

-They're also the cheapest way to invest in foreign ETFs from Taiwan.
-Local banks will charge you crazy fees to access to those foreign securities.
+**How about local banks?**  Local banks will charge you crazy fees to access to foreign securities, but could probably be a good pick if you want to invest in taiwanese securities.
+I won't expand on this since I didn't dig into this yet.

-### Make sure to change to tier pricing instead of fix
-By default, the fixed pricing is set in Interactive brokers.
+**Make sure to change to tier pricing instead of fix**.
+By default, the fixed pricing is set in your IB acocunt.
 It only makes sense if your orders are over USD 8,000 (~228k TWD).
-If below, I recommend you to switch to the tier pricing.
-I've saved hundred of USD by doing this simple change.
+If below that amount, you to switch to the tier pricing.
+I've saved hundred of USD by doing this one click change.

-### Send money to Interactive Brokers from Taiwan
-To be able to purchase ETFs on interactive brokers, you'll need to fund you account.
-Interactive Brokers will provide you a Citibank account to send you fund.
-Follow carefully the instructions Don't forget to indicate your reference number

-If you receive salary in an US bank account, it's free and easy to send your USD to the Interactive Broker account.

-If you receive money on a Taiwanese bank account, you'll need to do this .
-Taiwan Fubon Bank is the bank having the reputation to have the with the lowest fees to send money abroad.
-Simply shows up to the bank, and ask an employee to help you fill the document.
-Protip: Ask help to also link the Interactive Brokers account, so won't need to come again, and could make the wire transfer online.
+**How to send money to Interactive Brokers from Taiwan?** To be able to purchase financial products, you'll need to fund your IB account with real money.
+IB will provide you information of a bank account located in the US (Citibank) to send your money.
+Follow carefully the instructions.
+From a local Taiwanese bank account, Taiwan Fubon Bank is the bank having the reputation to have the lowest fees to send money abroad.
+If you want to stick with your own bank, it is totally ok.
+Simply shows up to your bank, and ask an employee to help you fill the document with the correct information.
+Protip: With Fubon, Ask to also link the Interactive Brokers account, so you could do  the wire transfer online without coming to the bank again.

+**Can I send NTD/TWD to Interactive Brokers?** No, you'll need to convert first your NTD to [USD, EUR, HKD, etc...](https://www.interactivebrokers.com/en/index.php?f=3185#:~:text=For%20each%20IB%20account%2C%20you,%2C%20SEK%2C%20SGD%20or%20USD.), and then do the transfer.
+It should be doable from any taiwanese banks.
+I personally keep all my money in USD or EURO, so I can avoid any currency  exchange fees.

+**Is there a way to send money from Taiwan to Interactive Broker for free?** There is no straightforward way to send money from Taiwan to Interactive Brokers, but here some tips:
+- Taipei Fubon Bank was the cheapest way I've found to fund the IB account located in the US that is accesible to the most people in Taiwan.
+- However, since IB use Citibank, you could take advantage of the ["Global Transfer"](https://www.citibank.com.tw/sim/en/globalbanking/citizen.htm).
+On the website: "Foreigners and the people with Citi company account can't apply for Citibank Global transfer service."
+I wasn't sucessful at getting the Citibank free transfer option, even with a 3 years ARC.
+I however heard foreigners friends that already has a Citibank abroad could get that feature.
+- If you're from Europe,  a hacky way would be to get your money in [N26](https://n26.com/), and "withdraw" your money in Interactive brokers for free.

 ## Tax in Taiwan